 Janice was invited to give a speech at this year's graduation ceremony in recognition of her charity work in the past.

-The golf course wasn't profitable and investors were looking to lease some of the land to local farmers.
+The golf course wasn't profitable and the investors were looking to lease some of the land to local farmers.

 The PC equipment was purchased from discount retailers because the available budget for the project was limited.

-The snow whiteout made reaching the Arctic base difficult and organisers decided to delay the cargo supply mission.
+The snow whiteout made reaching the Arctic base difficult and the organisers decided to delay the cargo supply mission.

-The undercover journalist was carrying a hidden camera underneath his jacket to record the secret meeting.
+The undercover journalist was hiding a hidden camera underneath his jacket to record the secret meeting.

-The news editorial was critical of recent political developments that threatened to cause even more civil unrest.
+The news editorial was critical of the recent political developments that threatened to cause even more civil unrest.

-The new algorithm for analysing weather patterns may improve future forecasts for the early detection of tsunamis.
+The new algorithm for analysing weather patterns may improve future forecasts related to the early detection of tsunamis.

-The charity banquet was successful in raising the amount of money needed to build a new hospital in the city.
+The charity banquet was successful at raising the amount of money needed to build a new hospital in the city.

 The small mountain stream attracted many different animals because its water was very clean and refreshing.